Purpose and Goals

 There are three sessions each year: Fall (September-December), Winter (January-March) and Spring (April-June).

-Meetings take place on five different Saturdays from 7:00 to 9:00 a.m.
+Meetings take place on a weekday evening from 7:00 to 9:45 p.m.
 Exact dates will be published as a blog post ahead of each session.
 Meetings are held at Maple Avenue Baptist Church in Georgetown, Ontario.

-Meetings 2-5 – We begin with a 10-minute insight into preaching given by one of the Conveners.
-Then, two men preach for 15 minutes on an assigned passage and each receives 30 minutes of feedback from the group but especially from the Conveners.
-The meeting concludes with 15 minutes of particular discussion on the homiletical area of focus.
+Meetings 2-3 – Three men preach for 15 minutes on an assigned passage and each receives 25 minutes of feedback from the group but especially from the Conveners.
+The meetings also include instruction on the homiletical area of focus.

 The preachers for each session are selected based on experience, capability, and commitment to the Guild.